KrisGoorhuis/pleo-space-rockets/README.md

 Default behavior is to parse time in the user's time zone.
 Moment's `.parseZone()` will keep the original string's offset intact.
 Adding an underline was the best method of suggesting that something is hoverable.

-## Testing
-npm run test -- --silent=false

-The question of *what* to test seems eternal.
-This is something I expect to better be able to figure out as experience comes, but for now, I have three ideas: network requests, conditional rendering, and state updates.

-Network requests were tested with mocked responses.
-Swr was new technology to me and, while very cool, it was a conundrum to test.
-Google's suggestion was to just address the fetch itself, but while actual network requests may be more reliable, if breakable by somebody else, that's perhaps too large a load.

-The Redux tests were fairly straightforward, as there isn't a lot of complicated logic there.
-Call a reducer, examine the new state, and try to cover everything.

-The most vague part was deciding which parts of the React components themselves would benefit.
-For the time being, all tests regard conditional rendering.

-## Lessons & Learnings
+# Lessons, Learnings
 Swr was an interesting thing to discover.
-Some don't like the proliferation of packages, but from my perspective, it's more and more of the potentially tricky best practices being rolled into relatively easy to learn tools.
-I've handled parts of what it does, like Suspense, with loading-handling components, but there's a lot left to benefit from.
+Some don't like the proliferation of packages in web dev, but from my perspective, it's more and more of the potentially tricky best practices being rolled into relatively easy to learn tools.
+I've handled parts of what swr does, like imitating Suspense's function with loading-handling components, but there's a lot left to benefit from.
 It may become a standard part of what I use.

-The biggest takewaway may be about pagination.
-I hadn't had occasion to think about it before, but it's a big win for the right app.
+I hadn't had occasion to think about pagination beyond awareness before, but it's a big win for the right app.
+And a package makes it simple!

+Configuration isn't terribly fun, but it's something you can *just be done with* and continue building, for the most part.

+# pleo-space-rockets TODO

+open to correct favorites - keep track of page in Redux?